 If you choose to write about something personal, and if I think that you are being harmed by another person or that you might harm yourself or another person (or if you write about someone who is being harmed or who might harm him-or-herself or another person), I am mandated to report it.
-Otherwise, what you choose to share with me is confidential.
+Otherwise, what you choose to write about will remain confidential.